The64thGamer/cheeseepedia/content/wiki/pierre-animatronic.md

 ## History

 Pierre along with the Bear Country Jubilee show was developed from 1977 - 1978.
 One show would be sold to Americana Amusement Park in Monroe, Ohio.
 The current whereabouts of the show is unknown.
 A 2nd show was sold to Morey's Piers in Wildwood, New Jersey.
-This show was sold back to CEI in 1984<sup>(1)</sup> and currently resides at the CEI museum.
+This show was sold back to CEI in 1984{{< cite 1 >}} and currently resides at the CEI museum.

 ## Design